montuganesh/supreme-carnival/README.md

 <img src="https://github.com/cbrahana/supreme-carnival/blob/main/images/Raw2.JPG">

 ### Z-Scaled Images
-(Include a brief explanation of what z-scaling is, before the images)
+(Include a brief explanation of what z-scaling is and why we did it before linking the images)

 ## Conclusion